Young White woman on orange backdrop holding notebook to chest saying my future

 1. List all the pros of working the job you have in mind.
 In other words, what are the positive aspects of this job?
 Maybe this job is your passion, or maybe you could make a difference in the world working in this particular field.
 Whatever these pros are, list as many as you can.

 2. List the cons of working this job.
-What are the possible negative aspects about this job?
-Maybe there’s slim opportunity to land a job in this field, or maybe the pay isn’t enticing.
+What are the possible negative aspects of this job?
+Maybe there’s a slim opportunity to land a job in this field, or maybe the pay isn’t enticing.

 3. Write down the pros of not landing this job.
 This one may be a little trickier to answer.
 Perhaps not having this job will allow you more free time to spend with your family or will prevent you from boatloads of stress.